 Outsource fulfillment operations to a local fulfillment network

 Fulfillment centers are expensive to build.
 Retailers are working with 3PLs to utilize their fulfillment networks and ship items faster.
-The demand for 3PLs is set to double by 2025, reaching a market valuation of $408 billion.
+The demand for 3PLs is set to increase every year, reaching a $1.59 trillion market valuation by 2028.

 Work with a 3PL with a large network of strategically placed fulfillment centers in areas you want to ship to.
 This lets you stock merchandise at the right locations so orders can be shipped more efficiently.

 Look for a fulfillment partner that:

 - Has a strong set of last-mile partners that allow seamless deliveries